electricazimuth/LocalLLM_VisualCodeTest/README.md

 1.  **Clone the Repository:**
     ```bash
-    git clone https://github.com/makeplayhappy/KoboldJSBench.git # Replace with your repo URL
+    git clone https://github.com/electricazimuth/LocalLLM_VisualCodeTest.git # Replace with your repo URL
-    cd KoboldJSBench
+    cd LocalLLM_VisualCodeTest
     ```

-2.  **❗ Configure `run_benchmarks.py` ❗:** Update the paths for your setup.
-Open `run_benchmarks.py` in a text editor and **carefully update the following paths and settings** near the top of the file:
+2.  **❗ Configure `config.py` ❗:** Update the paths for your setup.
+Open `config.py` in a text editor and **carefully update the following paths and settings** near the top of the file:
     *   `KOBOLDCPP_SCRIPT`: **Absolute path** to your `koboldcpp.py` script.
     *   `MODEL_DIR`: **Absolute path** to the directory containing your `.gguf` models.
     *   `PROMPT_DIR`: **Absolute path** to the directory containing your `.md` prompt files.